Svante Janson: Professorships

 In 1985 Janson returned to Uppsala University, where he was named the chaired professor in mathematical statistics.
 In 1987 Janson became the chaired professor of mathematics at Uppsala university.
 Traditionally in Sweden, the chaired professor has had the role of a "professor ordinarius" in a German university (roughly combining the roles of research professor and director of graduate studies at a research university in the USA).

 Awards

 Besides being a member of the Royal Swedish Academy of Sciences (KVA), Svante Janson is a member of the Royal Society of Sciences in Uppsala.
 His thesis received the 1978 Sparre Award from the KVA.
 He received the 1994 Swedish medal for the best young mathematical scientist, the Göran Gustafsson Prize.
 Janson's former doctoral student, Ola Hössjer, received the Göran Gustafsson prize in 2009, becoming the first statistician so honored.

 In December 2009, Janson received the Eva & Lars Gårding prize from the Royal Physiographic Society in Lund.

 In 2021, Janson received the Flajolet Lecture Prize.
-He will deliver the Flajolet Lecture at the 2022 AofA conference.
+He delivered the fifth Flajolet Lecture at the 2022 AofA conference.